-This is also a good place to outline information on how parents of children with medical conditions, such as severe allergies, can work with teachers to create an emergency plan.
+This section is also a good place to outline information on how parents of children with medical conditions, such as severe allergies, can work with teachers to create an emergency plan.

-13. Parent conferences and communications
+13. Parent conferences and communication

 In this section, include the following:

-- How can parents expect to hear routine updates from you — do you have an app you use daily, or a weekly newsletter, for example?
+- How can parents expect to hear routine updates from you?
+Do you have an app you use daily, or a weekly newsletter, for example?

-- How can parents contact you with a nonemergency question, comment or concern?
+- How can parents contact you with a non-emergency question, comment, or concern?